yYorky/DeepSeek-Researcher/README.md

 - 🔍 **Automated Web Research**: Utilizes Tavily API for targeted web searches.
 - 🧐 **AI-Powered Summarization**: Employs Groq's DeepSeek R1 model to summarize and synthesize research findings.
 - 🔄 **Iterative Research Loops**: Identifies knowledge gaps and refines search queries to ensure thorough coverage.
-- 📅 **User-Friendly Interface**: Streamlit-based UI for seamless interaction and real-time research tracking.
+- 📅 **User-Friendly Interface**: Streamlit-based UI for seamless interaction.

 ## Inspiration

 This project draws inspiration from the [LangChain Ollama Deep Researcher](https://github.com/langchain-ai/ollama-deep-researcher), adopting its modular approach to automating deep research tasks.
 By integrating LangChain's robust framework with models served by Groq and Tavily's efficient search capabilities, DeepSeek Web Researcher offers a more scalable and powerful solution.

+## Demo

+Here are two demo results for a couple of questions:

 ## Installation